 If you did click through from a spoofed or suspicious email and you entered your Amazon Payments account information, you should immediately update your Amazon.com password.
 You can do this by going directly to http://www.amazon.com and clicking Your Account.
 On the next page, click the Change your name, email address, or password link.

-If you submitted your credit card number to the site linked to from the forged email message, we advise that you take steps to protect your information.
+If you submitted your credit card number to the site linked to the forged email message, we advise that you take steps to protect your information.
 You might want to contact your credit card company, for example, to notify them of this matter.

 You should also delete that credit card from your Amazon Payments account to prevent anyone from improperly regaining access to your account.”